 Compare American Income Life vs Bankers Life BETASee how working at American Income Life vs. Bankers Life compares on a variety of workplace factors.
 By comparing employers on employee ratings, salaries, reviews, pros/cons, job openings and more, you'll feel one step ahead of the rest.
 All salaries and reviews are posted by employees working at American Income Life vs. Bankers Life.
 Learn more about each company and apply to jobs near you.

-- American Income Life scored higher in 7 areas: Overall Rating, Career Opportunities, Compensation & Benefits, Senior Management, Culture & Values, % Recommend to a friend and Positive Business Outlook.
+- Bankers Life scored higher in 9 areas: Overall Rating, Career Opportunities, Compensation & Benefits, Work-life balance, Senior Management, Culture & Values, CEO Approval, % Recommend to a friend and Positive Business Outlook.